Celsius Holdings Inc. (CELH)'s latest performance is not what we had anticipated

 Celsius Holdings Inc. (NASDAQ: CELH) Trading Performance Indicators

-Check out the current performance indicators for Celsius Holdings Inc. (CELH).
-In the past quarter, the stock posted a quick ratio of 1.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 13.21.
+You can see what Celsius Holdings Inc. (CELH) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 14.04.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.13, a number that is poised to hit 0.08 in the next quarter and is forecasted to reach 0.99 in one year’s time.